Out with the Bath Water

 Yeah..
 You read that right...
 David was forgiven, and Bathsheba suffered another loss.

-You get a front row seat.
+And you get a front row seat.

 We sit here in 2026, with our jaws to the floor.
 Watching God have the audacity, to forgive those the way he so graciously forgives us.
 We shouldn't get upset at how David was forgiven.